More Salford pet lovers are being signed up during the pandemic to foster dogs in need.

-Ashley Williams, 27, is an Intensive care nurse from Irlam and is currently caring for rescued dogs Domino and Lara with her partner Johnny.
-She has adopted Dominio and is currently fostering Lara from Dogs4Rescue centre near Irlam.
+Intensive care nurse Ashley Williams, 27, from Irlam, is currently caring for rescued dogs Domino and Lara with her partner Johnny.
+She has adopted Domino and is currently fostering Lara from the Dogs4Rescue centre near Irlam.

 She said: “Fostering dogs is so rewarding but it’s also heartbreaking because all they want is love.
 We love having dogs in the house but tend to try and only take on a foster when we have time off work.

 “The great thing about fostering a dog is you get a lot of hands-on time with them.
 They provide me with a distraction from the harsh reality of the pandemic.

 “What’s comforting about fostering from Dogs4Rescue is that when you send the dogs back, you know they are not sitting on their own in a kennel.
 They are surrounded by lots of space to play and mix with other dogs.”

 Ashley fosters from Dogs4Rescue, a not-for-profit organisation that supports dog rescue in the UK and abroad.
 It is committed to challenging the perception of rescue dogs and other animals as ‘damaged goods’.